You are listening to the Sean Hannity Radio Show Podcast.

 We know that call logs show that the slim fast billionaire, a guy by the name of Daniel Abraham, Clinton fundraising bundler, foundation donor, was listed in her date books for eight meetings, right?

-What did he benefit financially?
+Did he benefit financially?

-Yeah, well, it's it's it's hard to know precisely.
+Yeah, well, it's hard to know precisely.

 I mean, what the Clinton people will say is, well, you know, there's no email that says they made money.

-But the reason that a businessman like Daniel Abraham goes and meets with uh decision makers is he's got business or commercial interests that he's concerned about.
+But the reason that a businessman like Daniel Abraham goes and meets with decision makers is he's got business or commercial interests that he's concerned about.

-And I think as we start to unspool, these meetings are just now coming to light uh because of the great work that Citizens United and Judicial Watch have done in litigating for them.
+And I think as we start to unspool, these meetings are just now coming to light because of the great work that Citizens United and Judicial Watch have done in litigating for them.

 So I think as we unspool them, we are going to see benefit and favors that came to these individuals.

-Um but you know, they have changed their story, Sean.
+But, you know, they have changed their story, Sean.

-Uh that was their line of defense when these issues were first raised in Clinton Cash and when I was on your show.
+That was their line of defense when these issues were first raised in Clinton Cash and when I was on your show.

 Now they've switched and said, well, you know, there may have been requests, but there's no evidence that favors were granted.

-Favors were granted, and I think in the weeks ahead we are going to see further evidence of that as this information continues to roll out.
+Favors were granted, and I think in the weeks ahead, we are going to see further evidence of that as this information continues to roll out.

 He was one of the attendees a day after the breakfast.